Get started with server-side tagging¶

 Add a custom domain¶

 Depending on your subscription plan, you may add one or multiple custom domains to your container.
-This needs two things: defining the domain(s) you want to use in the Usercentrics Server-Side Tagging platform, and configuring their DNS records appropriately.
+This needs two things: defining the domain(s) you want to use in the Usercentrics Server-Side Tracking platform, and configuring their DNS records appropriately.

 To add a custom domain, follow these steps: